 The idea that the West and Islam are at war isn’t limited to a few sidelined activists.
 It’s an idea that played a prominent role in the 2016 US Presidential election; can be heard regularly in some media outlets; and has taken hold in various populist parties and movements across Europe.

 The idea of a global religiously-inspired war between the West and Islam has provided a strong narrative for people, both Muslim and non-Muslim, to mobilise and organise around.

 The Counter Jihad Movement is a loose collection of groups and individuals who believe that the West and Islam are at war.
 It isn’t a tightly organised movement, but rather a network linked by their shared world view, with various interconnecting relationships, that include financial and ideological support.

-- In a homogenous, literalist and totalitarian Islam that is at war with the West.
+- A homogenous, literalist and totalitarian Islam that is at war with the West

-- In a culturally unified West with a shared Judeo-Christian morality and liberal values.
+- A culturally unified West with a shared Judeo-Christian morality and liberal values

-- That Muslim immigration is a conscious attempt to impose Sharia law in the West: Islamisation.
+- Muslim immigration is a conscious attempt to impose Sharia law in the West: Islamisation

-- That Western leaders are too weak to counter Islamic aggression, or even are complicit with it.
+- Western leaders are too weak to counter Islamic aggression, or even are complicit with it.

 While these views are most readily associated with street movements such as the English Defence League and PEGIDA, some of these ideas are not too dissimilar to views held by populist parties running for election in many Western countries: parties like the Belgian Vlaams Belang, Sweden Democrats and the UK’s LibertyGB.